biokomputer/dsl/CONTRIBUTING.md

 ## Publishing to PyPI

-To publish a new version of the Browseek library to PyPI, follow these steps:
+To publish a new version of the Biocomp library to PyPI, follow these steps:

 1. Ensure that all tests pass by running the test suite.
-2. Update the version number in `setup.py` and `browseek/__init__.py`.
+2. Update the version number in `setup.py` and `Biocomp/__init__.py`.
 3. Run the publish script:
    ```
    ./publish.sh